Homeless man killed in officer involved shooting suspected of stealing missing historic plaques

 Steven Fishman is a member of the Scottish Rite Valley.
 He says just a month ago they were looking into replacing the plaque.

-“the whole thing is a miracle, the whole thing is a miracle who would steal and desecrate a memorial and steal a Bible off a memorial” said Steven Fishman, Scottish Rite Valley Augusta member
+“The whole thing is a miracle, the whole thing is a miracle who would steal and desecrate a memorial and steal a Bible off a memorial,” said Fishman.

 The Bible, along with hundreds of historic plaques stolen throughout Downtown Augusta, were found behind a closed building near Ellis Street.